One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Abelian quotients of finite -algebras

 \subsection{Bounding the asymptotic cone}

 The next result is equivalent to \eqref{e:coneimmersedinKatsylo}, and we view it as a version of Premet's theorem \cite[Theorem~1.2]{Pr10} for the asymptotic cone of $\E(\g,e)$.
-Our methods are adapted from his work. \begin{Theorem} There is a surjective homomorphism which induces an isomorphism of reduced algebras. \end{Theorem}
+Our methods are adapted from his work. \begin{Theorem} If $\g = \Lie(G)$ is the Lie algebra of a complex reductive group then there is a surjective homomorphism which induces an isomorphism of reduced algebras. \end{Theorem}

 First of all we prove the existence of the surjection \begin{Lemma} There is a surjective homomorphism $S(\g,e)^\ab \onto \gr U(\g,e)^\ab$. \end{Lemma} \begin{proof} Let $\theta : \g^e \to S(\g,e)$ be a PBW map coming from Theorem~\ref{T:PBW} and let $\Theta : \g^e \to U(\g,e)$ be a filtered lift of $\theta$.
 Using the Leibniz rule for the biderivation $[\cdot, \cdot]$ we see that the derived ideal $D$ of $U(\g,e)$ is generated by the set $\{[\Theta(u), \Theta(v)] \mid u,v \in \g^e\}$.
 Similarly the bracket ideal $B$ in $S(\g,e)$ is generated by $\{\{\theta(u),\theta(v)\} \mid u,v\in \g^e\}$.
 If $u, v$ are homogeneous for the $\ad(h)$-grading on $\g$ then the image of $[\Theta(u), \Theta(v)]$ in the graded algebra $\gr U(\g,e) = S(\g,e)$ is $\{\theta(u), \theta(v)\}$, using the identification of Lemma~\ref{L:quantizes}.
 This shows that $B \subseteq \gr D$.
 Hence we have $\gr U(\g,e)^\ab = S(\g,e) / \gr D \onto S(\g,e) / B = S(\g,e)^\ab$. \end{proof}